 Today, women-owned businesses are the fastest-growing segment of new businesses in our economy.

-In fact, an analysis by American Express suggests that the number of women-owned businesses has risen by 200,000 over the past year alone, which is equivalent to just under 550 new women-owned firms created each day.
+In fact, an analysis by American Express suggests that the number of women-owned businesses has risen by 200,000 over 2013 alone, which is equivalent to just under 550 new women-owned firms created each day.
 Regardless of how you slice the data, we know that this trend is growing and that women are over-indexing in entrepreneurship.

 As Administrator of the U.S. Small Business Administration (SBA), I travel all around the country meeting with small business owners and entrepreneurs.
 I see how their businesses are transforming their industries and rebuilding their communities following the economic downturn.